royalmo/docker-networks/README.md

   You have an example of a `Dockerfile` in the repository of the lab session.

 - **Image**: As said before, this can be compared to an executable file.
-When an image is runned, a container is created.
+When an image is run, a container is created.

 - **Container**: A container is a kernel process that runs an image.
-As you can imagine, a container can be executed multiple times at once. **The changes made in a container will not affect the image.** This means that you can mess arround with a container, that other containers or the image will remain intact, and **once you stop that container you will loose all changes**.
+As you can imagine, a container can be executed multiple times at once. **The changes made in a container will not affect the image.** This means that you can mess around with a container, that other containers or the image will remain intact, and **once you stop that container you will loose all changes**.

 ### Basic commands